ssp6/eth-speed-run-1-vendor/README.md

 > 📱 Part of the challenge is making the **UI/UX** enjoyable and clean! 🤩

-🧫 Everything starts by ✏️ Editing `YourToken.sol` in `packages/hardhat/contracts`
+🧫 Everything starts by ✏️ Editing `FreeToken.sol` in `packages/hardhat/contracts`

 ---